jcamilleri-scottlogic/sl-blog/_posts/2025-08-29-reading-the-gentle-singularity-through-a-sustainability-lens.markdown

 author: jcamilleri
 ---

-# Reading *The Gentle Singularity* Through a Sustainability Lens

 ![Illustration of a microchip with the letters AI stamped on it]({{ site.github.url }}/uploads/ai-chip-illustration.jpg "Musing on The Gentle Singularity")

 In June 2025, Sam Altman published [*The Gentle Singularity*](https://blog.samaltman.com/the-gentle-singularity), a post exploring the future of AI.
 Among his predictions, he claims: